 > smol main.s codegen --workers 1 ββββββββββ 7/7 files 27ms compile --back gcc --runtime std/runtime/auto.h 68ms running tests/unit/tutorial/hello πΉ https://github.com/maniospas/smol πΉ single threaded 1

-Buffers preserve mutability rules: if a buffer itself is mutable, its contents can be changed or extended.
+Buffers preserve mutability rules: only if a buffer itself is mutable can its contents can be changed or extended.
+That said, you can assign immutable buffers to mutable ones and alter the contents of the latter.
 Strings can also be stored in buffers or arrays given that they reside in the same memory surface.
 Below is an example.

 \\ main.s